matrix-org/matrix-spec-proposals/proposals/2965-oidc-discovery.md

 - `org.matrix.session_view` - The user wishes to view the details of a specific session.
 - `org.matrix.session_end` - The user wishes to end/logout a specific session.
 - `org.matrix.account_deactivate` - The user wishes to deactivate their account.
+- `org.matrix.cross_signing_reset` - The user wishes to reset their cross-signing keys.

 Subsequent MSCs may extend this list.